In my workshops, I frequently hear statements about unfair advantages and benefits that are available to Aboriginal People in Canada but not to...

 “Negative views of Aboriginal peoples (13%).
 Just over one in ten expresses his or her first impression of Aboriginal peoples in clearly negative terms pertaining to special treatment or negative attributes.
 This includes mention of tax breaks and other rights and privileges (5%), reliance on welfare or government handouts (3%), that Aboriginal peoples are lazy or don’t work to contribute to society (2%), and generally negative feelings (3%).
 The proportion citing such impressions in urban Canada is essentially unchanged since 2009.”

 How do we put an end to these myths?
-By educating ourselves and others with the realities so we and they can counter the myths with facts.
+By educating ourselves and others about the realities so we and they can counter the myths with facts.
 Here are some of the most persistent myths:

 The “free ride” myth is the foundation for many of the other myths and owes its genesis to s.
 91(24) of the British North America Act 1867 when fiduciary duty for "Indians, and Lands reserved for the Indians" was assumed by the Canadian Parliament.

 Eventually, fiduciary duty will disappear as it has in cases such as the Nisga’a Final Agreement where there are no bands, no reserves, there are no status or non-status Indians.
-It is a place where the Crown does not have fiduciary duty because the Indian Act is gone.
+It is a place where the Crown does not have a fiduciary duty because the Indian Act is gone.

 For the reserves that are still under the Indian Act, the federal government is responsible for providing programs and services that most non-Indigenous communities in Canada receive from provincial and municipal levels of government.
 In other words, the same services are provided but just through different levels of government.